Raechil na Garnussil na Gallam

 My brothers are both good D-Harna and are married and have their own farms.

 My older sister was called Manta before she was married.
 Now she is Gan-Hamgrist, the wife of Hamgrist.
 We were not close.
 She seemed content to be wed until the day she was.
-Then they took her away and shaved her head but I saw blood on her legs.
+Then they took her away and shaved her head but I saw blood on her legs, a lot of blood.
 She cried all through the service.
 I have not seen her since but my mother often tells me she is a good D-Harna.

 Cleppa is my younger sister.
 I have never been wicked but I was unknowingly foolish when I was younger.
 Not that my parents would have known if Cleppa had not informed them.